-Bruins Wrap: Top Line Stays Hot In Boston’s 4-2 Win Vs. Maple Leafs
+NESN

 PASTA SERVES UP 10TH GOAL

-Tempers flared a bit in the first, with Torey Krug (5-foot-9) and Frederik Gauthier (6-foot-5) getting into a bit of a kerfuffle. after Krug was called for interference.
+Tempers flared a bit in the first, with Torey Krug (5-foot-9) and Frederik Gauthier (6-foot-5) getting into a bit of a kerfuffle.
+After Krug was called for interference.
 Boston ultimately killed the penalty.

-The B’s appeared to go up 1-0 when DAVID Pastrnak went bar down on Michael Hutchinson after a scramble in front of Toronto’s net.
+The B’s appeared to go up 1-0 when Pastrnak went bar down on Michael Hutchinson after a scramble in front of Toronto’s net.
 But the Leafs challenged the play as being offsides and were successful to keep the game scoreless.

 The B’s went on the power play with 3:34 left in the opening 20 minutes on a Andreas Johnsson hooking call and Pastrnak made it count this time around.
 The winger scored an absurd goal, going between his legs before going five-hole on Hutchinson for the 1-0 lead with 2:45 to go in the first.